lecritch/customer_churn_prediction_syriatel/README.md

 # if needed, make housing available to you as a kernel in jupyter
 python -m ipykernel install --user --name churn --display-name "Python 3 (housing)"
 ```

-# Context:

-This project aims to provide SyriaTel with a model to help predict whether a customer will soon churn.
-In an article about churn reduction in the telecom industry by the Database Marketing Institute, it was noted that telecom companies have an annual average churn rate between 10%-67%.
-The article states that "industry retention surveys have shown that while price and product are important, most people leave any service because of dissatisfaction with the way they are treated".
-With this in mind, we aim to highlight areas where customer service could be improved.
-We find in out report from this dataset, that SyriaTel has a churn rate of roughly 15% in customers who have been with the company for less than 245 days.

-## Aims:

-This project aims to:

-    - Investigate labeled data on 3333 customers who have held accounts with the company for less than 243 days.
-    - Provide inferential statistics and visualisations based on this data.
-    - Create predictive, supervised learning models from the data to predict churn

 # Definitions:

     - Churn: a customer who closes their account with SyriaTel.
 A prediction of True relates to a customer who will churn.